Cyber Monday: Portugal

 In Portugal, the term Cyber Monday was first used in 2009.

-Romania

-In Romania, Cyber Monday is the first Monday after Black Friday, which is held by the biggest retailers one week before the US Black Friday.

 Sweden

-In Sweden, Cyber Monday is growing rapidly and several of the largest online retailers regularly launch Cyber Monday campaigns.
-Cyber Monday was first established on larger online retailers in Sweden 2010.
+In Sweden, Cyber Monday is growing rapidly, and several of the largest online retailers regularly launch Cyber Monday campaigns.
+Cyber Monday was first established on larger online retailers in Sweden in 2010.

 United Kingdom

 According to a 2009 The Guardian article, UK online retailers are now referring to "Cyber Monday" as the busiest internet shopping day of the year that commonly falls on the same day as the US Cyber Monday.